 RSF has been an innovator in social finance for over 30 years.
 Since 1984, we have focused on developing innovative social finance tools that serve the unmet needs for investors, donors and social enterprises.
 We have also cultivated long-term partnerships with a variety of pioneering organizations – through board engagements, advisory positions, joint ventures, event sponsorship, and other affiliations – in pursuit of building the field of social finance.

 Below are some examples of how we’ve worked with our community to build the field.

-The first CFC cohort met four times over an 18-month period, the last of which happened in March 2016.
-The invitational CFC was comprised of 13 community foundation leaders from across North America, working to align more than $4.5 billion in collective investment assets with their missions.
+The first LEFC cohort met four times over an 18-month period, the last of which happened in March 2016.
+The invitational LEFC was comprised of 13 community foundation leaders from across North America, working to align more than $4.5 billion in collective investment assets with their missions.
 Circle members use this community to advance their personal effectiveness in overcoming barriers to place-based impact investment, to share with and support one another, to learn from domain experts and to intentionally create new knowledge and practices.
-Members of CFC also hold a commitment to advance the larger field and to make their resources and knowledge available to others doing related work.
+Members of LEFC also hold a commitment to advance the larger field and to make their resources and knowledge available to others doing related work.
 As part of this circle, members commit to advancing their work in tangible ways and will showcase their progress in shifting their foundation’s investment practices.

 Related articles here.

 RSF has played a central role in the development of B Lab, the nonprofit organization responsible for certifying B Corporations, which meet rigorous governance, social and ecological performance standards.
 RSF is a core supporter, having provided funding and board advisory support over the past several years.
 As far as we know, we’re the only financial services organization that requires borrowers to take the B Impact Assessment survey.
 We utilize it as a tool to help track and improve impact.Learn more about B Corps